Wery-wer/Wery-wer/README.md

 <h2 align="left">Hi 👋!
-My name is Wery and I'm a Undergraduate Informatics Student at Telkom University, from South Kalimantan</h2>
+My name is Wery and I'm a Undergraduate Informatics Student at Telkom University</h2>

 ###